bandirevanth/FollowSync/README.md

 https://followsync.onrender.com
 1. Enter your GitHub username.
 2. Enter your GitHub API key
-3. View the results.
-And export it in CSV, if you wish...
+3. View the results and export them as a CSV file, if desired.

 ---